xixi-cathy/regX/README.md

    **Expected outputs**: prioritization list of the target genes.
    This step takes about 5 minutes.
 The output files were provided in Supplementary tables.

-# Instructions for use on your own data
-regX is a relatively flexible deep learning framework.
-The prediction tasks and model structures can be flexibly designed according to the application scenario.
-In general, you may refer to the instructions and workflows demonstrated in the two .
-You may also contact us for more technical support.